chasingbob/slack-home-automation/README.md

 # slack-home-automation
 > Using Slack for your home automation

 Braai is a big part of South African culture and to make sure your rump steak is a perfect medium-rare you need a decent light to shine on the braai at will.
-It is also important to be able to control your light with a slack bot - off course!
+It is also important to be able to control your light with a *slack-bot* - off course!